 Before investing carefully consider the underlying funds’ objectives, risks, charges, and expenses.
 For a prospectus containing this and other important information about each fund, contact us at 888-310-7921.
 Please read the prospectus carefully before investing.

 All investments involve risk, including loss of principal.
 Past performance does not guarantee future results.
 There is no assurance that the investment process will consistently lead to successful investing.
-Asset allocation and diversification do not eliminate the risk for experiencing investment losses.

 Asset allocation and diversification do not eliminate the risk of experiencing investment losses.

 Market volatility, volume, and system availability may delay account access and trade executions.